Armstrong County, Pennsylvania: 19th century

+20th century

+In the 20th century, Ford City struggled economically, but kept its economy and heritage alive through creative businesses and lively festivals.

+21st century

+Ford City is the future site of the Armstrong campus of Butler County Community College (BC3) - consistently ranked among the best community colleges in Pennsylvania.

 Armstrong County is home to the City of Parker, an incorporated third-class city, which was an oil boom town with a population rumored to be approximately 20,000 in 1873, but now is the "Smallest City in America" with a population of just under 800.
 Parker is located in the extreme northwest portion of the county.

 Iron was made in the Brady's Bend area of the county twenty years before there was a foundry in Pittsburgh doing so.

 Elderton, whose name is derived from the famous resident of the area, Sara Elder, is a small community, home to the former Elderton Jr/Sr High School.